MediaComem/comem-devmobil/subjects/ionic-angular/README.md

 This route will make Angular asynchronously load the `HomePageModule`, which imports the `HomePageRoutingModule`, that defines additional navigation.

-Now that it matched a route, the router will remove this route's path, `home`, from the path its trying to match, which is also `home`, leaving a remaining path of `''` to match with one of the child routes defined the `HomePageRoutingModule`.
+Now that it matched a route, the router will remove this route's path, `home`, from the path its trying to match, leaving a remaining path of `''` to match with one of the child routes defined the `HomePageRoutingModule`.

 ### URL matching (3/3)